Arabian-vACC/library/docs/aerodrome/dubai/gmc.md

 ### 4.3.7 Dual runway 12L/R (Departure Bias)
 #### 4.3.7.1 Departure taxi procedures
-#####
+##### Apron E and Q
-Taxi routings are similar to the arrival bias, except traffic crossing from N2 to M2 is permitted to taxi Eastbound on M, and use departure holding points on M
+Taxi routings are similar to the arrival bias mode, except traffic crossing from N2 to M2 is permitted to taxi Eastbound on M, and use departure holding points on M.

+##### All other aprons
+Taxi routings are the same as the arrival bias mode.
+Traffic may be crossed over south to north using L4 to make use of departure holding points on M.

 #### 4.3.7.2 Arrival taxi procedures
+##### Apron C
+Taxi routings are similar to the arrival bias mode, except traffic parking on Apron C shall be instructed by AIR North to vacate via N5A, N6 or N8 and taxi left onto N to taxi to N2 for crossing.

+Traffic shall then be transferred to GMC 2 for further taxi via M Westbound to L1 to the appropriate stand.

-#####
+##### All other aprons
+Taxi routings are similar to the arrival bias mode.

 ### 4.3.8 Single runway 12R
 #### 4.3.8.1 Departure taxi procedures